Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/9/User-Manual-Jackson Golz.md

 **Task**

-#### User Manual for Jackson Golz
+# User Manual for Jackson Golz

----

-#### My Role
+## My Role

 - I am working on backend developer tasks.
-I want to make it clear that I am not a developer and only have 3 semesters worth of light programming experience.
-I seeked out this internship after recognising that my coding skills were lacking and hope to improve upon them as a result.
+I want to make it clear that I am not a developer by trade and have only completed three semesters of light programming experience.
+I sought out this internship after recognizing that my coding skills were lacking and hope to improve upon them as a result.
-- The days and times I work are tuesday and thursday.
-I prefer to work early morning so I have my evenings to unwind.
+- The days and times I work are **Tuesday** and **Thursday**.
+I prefer to work early in the morning so I have my evenings to unwind.

 ---

-#### How I Work Best
+## How I Work Best

 - I do my best work when I am left alone with minimal interruptions.
-I find time pressure and upcoming deadlines help motivate me.
+I find that time pressure and upcoming deadlines help motivate me.
-- I struggle when I have stimuli that lead me to becoming distracted.
-I also tend to overthink, creating mountains out of molehills per say.
+- I struggle when I have stimuli that lead me to become distracted.
+I also tend to overthink — creating mountains out of molehills, so to speak.

 ---

-#### Communication Style
+## Communication Style

 - I prefer messages to be detailed and direct.
-- The best way to reach me is Signal messenger/Teams.
-I may take longer to respond to other platforms.
+- The best way to reach me is via **Signal messenger** or **Teams**.
+I may take longer to respond on other platforms.
-- If you need something urgent call me.
-If I do not answer leave a message as to why you called and I will get back to you as soon as possible.
+- If something is urgent, **call me**.
+If I don’t answer, please leave a message explaining why you called, and I’ll get back to you as soon as possible.

 ---

-#### Collaboration & Teamwork
+## Collaboration & Teamwork

-- I work best in a team when tasks are clearly deligated.
+- I work best in a team when tasks are clearly **delegated**.
 - My biggest pet peeve in teamwork is when team members do not put in the same amount of effort as I do.
-- If I seem quiet in a meeting, it usually means I am stuck on an issue that I am not sure how to work out.
+- If I seem quiet in a meeting, it usually means I’m stuck on an issue that I’m not sure how to resolve.

 ---

-#### Focus & Productivity
+## Focus & Productivity

 - I stay focused by listening to music through headphones.
-I find I work best when I am alone and can control my environment.
-E.g. heating, amount of light, noise levels etc.
+I work best when I am alone and can control my environment — e.g. heating, lighting, noise levels, etc.
-- Things that distract me can be anything unexpected in my workplace.
-I tend to avoid work I am finding difficult via procrastination which in of itself is a distraction.
+- Things that distract me include anything unexpected in my workspace.
+I also tend to procrastinate when avoiding difficult tasks, which in itself becomes a distraction.
-- The best way to support my productivity is give me clearly outline tasks that are reasonable for me to achieve in the given timeframe.
+- The best way to support my productivity is to give me **clearly outlined tasks** that are reasonable to achieve within the given timeframe.

 ---

-#### Feedback & Growth
+## Feedback & Growth

-- I like feedback to be direct with examples of what I can do to fix it.
+- I like feedback to be direct and include examples of how I can improve.
-- When I make a mistake, the best way to let me know is immediately either via a phone call or a direct message.
+- When I make a mistake, the best way to let me know is **immediately**, either via a phone call or a direct message.
-- I appreciate it when teammates openly communicate their issues and give feedback to my own work.
+- I appreciate when teammates openly communicate their issues and give constructive feedback on my work.

 ---

-#### Fun Facts & Quirks
+## Fun Facts & Quirks

-- A fun fact about me is I'm really into bikes/technology.
+- A fun fact about me is that I’m really into **bikes and technology**.
-- My work superpower is my ability to grind against an problem even if a solution may not seem immediately obvious.
+- My work superpower is my ability to **grind through a problem**, even when a solution doesn’t seem immediately obvious.